My name is Mathilda Rosengren.

 I hold a BA in anthropology and media (2010, Goldsmiths, University of London, U.K.) and an MA in visual and media anthropology (2014, Freie Universität Berlin, Germany).

-During the academic year of 2021-22, I organised the workshop series "Temporalities of urban nature: imaginaries, narratives, and practices" together with Dr Lucilla Barchetta, University IUAV of Venice.
+During the academic year of 2021-22, I organised the workshop series "Temporalities of urban natures: imaginaries, narratives, and practices" together with Dr Lucilla Barchetta, Ca' Foscari University of Venice.
 This series was funded by an award from the Urban Studies Foundation.

 Photo credit: Christopher Ceder